jet-so/contact/blog/contacts.md

 Vcards support saving their email, were they work at, their position, their website, birth dates and much more.

-For your simplicity I have created a simple template that explains each type of information you can store.
+For your continence I have created a simple template that explains each type of information you can store.

+The princes is on another castle

 # V-card template